 Instructions

-- Squeeze out any excess water from the steamed purslane.
-Saute purslane in butter for a few minutes.
-Add garlic and saute for another minute.
+- Squeeze out any excess water from the steamed purslane, then saute in butter for a few minutes.
+Add crushed garlic and saute for another minute.

-- Add purslane and garlic to the yogurt, mixing to combine.
+- Add purslane and garlic to the yogurt along with chopped dill.
+Season with salt, mixing to combine.
 Refrigerate for at least an hour.
-Serve with pita chips, crackers or bread.
+Serve with pita chips, crackers, or bread.

 Millie says